miloszhygen/skattekalkulator/README.md

 - imporve the `trinnTax` logic
 - add input validation

-- add possibility to select month/year calculations
-  - if monthly - show yearly income in visa versa
-- show monthly pay before and after tax
 - regex numbers to xxx xxx xxx, xx xxxx
 - adding values to input also adds value to url
 - show relevant info from the calculations
+- what if number is negative

+REACT
+- Create components

+### Version 2
+- add all types of Skattesatser
+- show monthly pay before and after tax

 FUN TO HAVE
 - Slik brukes skattepengene https://www.ssb.no/offentlig-sektor/faktaside/slik-brukes-skattepengene
 - add age - pensjonister / unge / vanlige?

 - Særfradrag enslige forsørgere: https://www.smartepenger.no/kalkulatorer/3039-skatteberegning-2018

-### Version 2
-- add all types of Skattesatser